cam-gits/PythonScraps/README.md

 # PythonScraps

-Little scraps of code written in applying python as I learn it.
+Little scraps of code that don't have any other home